thruster-rs/Thruster/README.md

 ```

 This is all configurable and none of it is exposed to the developer.
 Check out the docs for [fanta-cli here](https://github.com/trezm/fanta-cli).

+### Changelog

+#### 0.2.0
+* Breaking Changes
+  * Migrated to use Futures for all middleware callbacks
+* Highlights
+  * Dropped support for tree-based lookup of routes to remove potential branching
+  * Removed many regexes involved in lookup